-County Fostering have a fostering Panel which is used to recruit foster carers and also to review each year the fostering family.
-The panel consists of a Independent panel chair, an independent social worker and at least 3 other independent professionals.
-They will look at the evidence presented to them and make there recommendations.
+County Fostering have a fostering panel which is used to recruit Foster Carers and also to review each year of the fostering family.
+They will look at the evidence presented to them and make their recommendations.
 This recommendation will then be sent to the Agency decision maker for a final decision.

 All panel members have training to be able to do the best job they can to make sure that all families at County Fostering are safe to look after children.
 The fostering panel also provides feedback and set goals for the foster carers so that they are able to continue to improve.
 This is also a good chance for the carers and us as a company to reflect on the last year.